eaton-sam/Blazor.HydrateState/README.md

 ## Usage
-The following example can be found in full at /examples/BasicCustom
+The following example can be found in full at [examples/BasicCustom](examples/BasicCustom)

-Consider you have a class ``WeatherState``, which holds weather forecasts.
-You may also have a class ``StateProvider<T>`` which handles state access, updates and firing change events to components.
+Consider you have a record class ``WeatherState``, which holds weather forecasts.
+You may also have a class ``StateProvider<T>`` which handles state access, updates, and firing change events to components.

 <details>
   <summary>WeatherState.cs</summary>